Flag of Sacramento

-The flag of Sacramento, California was adopted on August 15, 1989.
+The flag of Sacramento, California, was adopted on August 15, 1989.
 It consists of two different shades of blue, separated by a wavy line.
 On the top-right and bottom-left are two half-oblongs - one green and one yellow.
-On the bottom is the word "CITY OF SACRAMENTO" in the font of "Century Gothic".
+On the bottom is the official name "CITY OF SACRAMENTO" in the font of "Century Gothic".

 The flag is no longer to be seen at Sacramento City Hall, and the organization that helped fly it is no longer in business, so like Amarillo, Texas, the flag is long-lost and forgotten.

 Symbolism

 The white represents the city's virtue, strength, and bright future.
 The two blue sections represent the city's rivers (the Sacramento River and the American River).
 The green stands for the agricultural heritage, and the gold color represents the gold miners so important in the history of California and of Sacramento, the center of the Gold Country and the California gold rush.